 We took over the management of four care homes in Torfaen, increasing our workforce by 180 staff.

 By now, we manage 4,238 properties with 342 staff members.
 Our turnover is £18m.

-We acquired Redcroft Nursing Home, Porthcawl.
-We re-developed and extended the site to establish our Picton Court care home.
+We re-developed and extended a building in Porthcawl to establish our Picton Court care home.
 Today, the 76-bed home provides 24 hour care alongside regular social activities.

 We launched our in-house cleaning and handyman service.
 Original team members Jayne and Chris are still with Hafod and have been joined by 9 colleagues who all help to keep our communities clean and maintained.

 Yellow Wales became a subsidiary of Hafod.
 The charity supports young people aged 16-25 to access training, earn qualifications and to find employment.

 We completed our Brocastle care home which is close to Ewenny in Bridgend.
 It provides residential accomodation for 80 older people aged 65+, and even boasts an on-site pub for residents.